 Students meet and play for renowned American composer Melody Bober

 All students perform at our annual spring recital.
 We hold occasional Christmas recitals as well.
 Friends and family are welcome to attend.
-DVDs are produced of each recital and made available for purchase.
+DVDs of each recital are available for purchase.

 Recent Recital Performances